calebstein1/simplang/README.md

 `beglp` - begins a loop

 `(endlpeq, endlpne, endlplt, endlple) <a1> <a2>` - ends execution of a loop based on the condition comparing a1 and a2, otherwise jump back to `beglp`

+`(ifeq, ifne, iflt, ifle) <a1> <a2>` - executes the following code block based on the condition comparing a1 and a2, otherwise jump ahead to the next `endif`

+`endif` - signifies the end of an if block

 `print <a1>` - prints the integer value stored in the register specified by a1